 • for Bowenwork practitioners (in our own publications)

-In order to make it easier for you to find information of particular interest to you, we have summarized the contents of each article.
-These synopses start right after the publication information that includes title, author(s), publication name, date and page range.
-Each synopsis ends with the number of pages needed to print that article.
+To help you find information of particular interest to you, we have summarized the contents of each article.
+These synopses start right after the publication information ( title, author/s, publication name, date and page range) and end with the number of pages needed when printing that article.